hungchu0912/viaconto/README.md

 With pre-configured data in docker compose that already setup, which including:

-- Client id and client secret: so our gateway can use it as OAuth2 client
+- Client id and client secret: Our gateway can use it as OAuth2 client

-- Oauth 2 Scope: which is allow us to check in our Resource Server (application-service)
+- Oauth 2 Scope: Allow us to check in our Resource Server (application-service)

 - Users: store user information, login / registering features.